EU AI Act: Frequently Asked Questions Answered

 - Importers and distributors making AI systems available on the EU market.

-This means a US-based SaaS company whose AI-powered product has European customers is captured by the regulation.
-A Chinese manufacturer whose AI system is imported into Europe is captured.
-Any company whose AI system generates outputs (decisions, recommendations, predictions) that affect people in the EU is likely in scope.
+Put plainly: a US-based SaaS company with European customers is captured.
+A Chinese manufacturer whose AI system gets imported into Europe is captured.
+If your system produces outputs (decisions, recommendations, predictions) that land on people in the EU, you are very likely in scope.

-Non-EU providers must appoint an authorised representative established in the EU before placing their AI system on the market (Article 22).
+So if you sit outside the EU, you must appoint an authorised representative established in the EU before your system goes on the market (Article 22).

 6. What About Open-Source AI?